tsekityam/mapkitjs-worker/README.md

 Cloudflare Workers that generate JWT for MapKit JS.

-It contains two parts:
+It contains two routes:

-- [`/services/jwt`](https://mapkitjs.kytse.com/services/jwt), an API that returns JWT for MapKit JS.
+- [`/services/jwt`](https://mapkitjs.kytse.com/services/jwt), an API endpoint that returns JWT for MapKit JS.
 - [`/`](https://mapkitjs.kytse.com/), a simple Apple Maps application, demostrating how to use the API above.

 ## How to use